-AFIA has a full time Dean of Students and Social Worker to consult with students as needed.
+AFIA has a full time Assistant Principal, Dean of Culture, two Student Success Coaches, a Social Worker and School Counselor to consult with students as needed.
 If students receive professional counseling support, the school's staff is eager to work in partnership with the family and therapist to provide support for the student.
-If a student suffers a traumatic situation, please inform the child's teacher or school administrator so we can best meet the child's needs while they're at school.
+If a student experiences a traumatic situation, please inform the child's teacher or school administrators so we can best meet the child's needs while they're at school.